Undergraduate Teaching Assistant (UTA) Information

 If you have the time and expertise, you can indicate that you are willing to be a UTA for multiple courses (of your preferred choices).
 We will coordinate with you if we have such need.

-Courses that need UTAs for Fall 2024
+Courses that need UTAs for Spring 2025

 • Grade assignments